margaretmf/margaretmf.github.io/poetry.md

 and the glistening grey branches shine in the sulight.
 There's a chill in the air as the winds blow and the solstice comes.
-Yuletide carols, fireside chats, evergreen mountains, snow fallig.
+Yuletide carols, fireside chats, evergreen mountains, snow falling.
 The Earth is brilliant and so filled with love.
 Winter is here,
 the grey is warm,